micmejia/bible-dump/NKJV/Ezekiel/Ezek 39.md

 When I have brought them back from the peoples and gathered them out of their enemies' lands, and I am hallowed in them in the sight of many nations,

 ###### 28
-then they shall know that I _am_ the Lord their God, who sent them into captivity among the nations, but also brought them back to their land, and left none of them [^k]captive any longer.
+then they shall know that I _am_ the Lord their God, who sent them into captivity among the nations, but also brought them back to their land, and left none of them captive any longer.

 ###### 29
 And I will not hide My face from them anymore; for I shall have poured out My Spirit on the house of Israel,' says the Lord God."